Thinking of building your own home? If so, you may need a home construction loan.

 That way, you’ll have a greater understanding of what is included in your loan-to-value calculation.

-Construction loans will also often have a contingency reserve to cover unexpected costs that may arise during construction.
+Construction loans will also have a contingency reserve to cover unexpected costs that may arise during construction.

 This serves as a cushion in case the borrower decides to make upgrades after construction begins.